Pierce the Ploughman's Crede: Significant contents

 Two features make the Crede particularly worthy of note.
 Firstly, it is the earliest text to imitate William Langland's Piers Plowman, to which it refers explicitly.
 The selfless Plowman is of course directly drawn from the earlier work.
 Perhaps written within eight years of the C-text of Piers Plowman, the Crede thus testifies to the appeal of Langland's more subversive, anticlerical sentiments among some of his early readers.
 Of course, the Crede-poet only uses Piers Plowman as a launch-pad for his own views.
 The Crede is markedly more confident than Langland in its opposition to the clergy.
 The fact that it abandons Langland's dream-vision framework is suggestive of this as if the lay perfection that the Plowman represents has become more achievable in reality.
 The Crede conflates Piers (here, "Peres") with the author/dreamer of Piers Plowman, thus collapsing that poem's many voices into a single, collective voice of the ideal community.
 This misprision was a common aspect of Piers Plowman's dissemination.
 The character of Piers thus escapes from the confines of William Langland's vision and takes on a life, an authority, and an authorial career of his own.
 As in The Plowman's Tale and The Prayer and Complaint of the Plowman, true religion is the virtue of the poor.
 The Piers of the Crede is simply a plowman without the Christological aspect of Piers in Langland's poem.

 A second, related point of interest is that the Crede is a Lollard production that acknowledges the influence of Walter Map's Latin, anti-monastic "Goliardic" satires, such as "The Apocalypse of Bishop Golias" and "The Confession of Golias."
 The author of the Crede claims that these works tarnished the monastic orders and brought on the mendicant orders, or else Satan himself founded them.
 With clear Lollard sympathies, the Crede praises John Wycliffe and as well as Walter Brut who is mentioned concerning his heresy trial.
-(There were several trials for Brut, a Welsh Lollard, from 1391–1393.)
+(There were several trials for Brut, a Welsh Lollard, from 1391 to 1393.)